frc1675/frc1675-2017/style_guide.md

 - Class names should always be in Pascal case.
  - Good: DriveMotor
  - Bad: driveMotor, DrIvEMoToR
-- Class names generally should be nouns or noun phrases.
+- Class names generally should be nouns or noun phrases (Commands are sometimes an exception).
 They represent an object.
- - Good: DriveMotor, TurnLeftCommand
+ - Good: DriveMotor, RobotMap
- - Bad: GoForward, ShootBall
+ - Bad: GoForward, BallShooting

 ### Methods
 - Method names should always be in camel case.